felkihale/demo/README.md

 # demo
-Demo for Cheking the fonctionalities -- change 1
+Demo for Cheking the fonctionalities -- change is done for the branch correctif